Simone Giertz: Home-themed build videos and other appearances

-After Giertz purchased a house in 2020, several of her YouTube videos featured projects for her home.
-In an October 2020 video sponsored by Lego, she used Lego Mindstorms pieces to construct a photo booth for her dog, Scraps, dispensing a dog treat whenever she pressed the button to take a photograph.
+Giertz bought a house in Los Angeles in 2020, where she lives with her dog Scraps, a three-legged West Highland White Terrier born in 2019 or 2020.
+Several of her YouTube videos featured projects for her new house.
+In an October 2020 video sponsored by Lego, she used Lego Mindstorms pieces to construct a photo booth for Scraps, dispensing a dog treat whenever she pressed the button to take a photograph.
 A short version of the video on Giertz's Twitter account went viral, with over 100,000 likes.
 A March 2021 video documented her modelling and building a chair with a seat for Scraps to sit beside her, motivated by the dog's desire to sit on top of her.
 In September 2021, she built a table topped with tambour panels that could be rolled back to store jigsaw puzzle pieces inside.